jsis/jsconf.is/app/templates/pages/_about.md

 The **Geysir track** features people like *you*!
 In a unique format pioneered by JSConf US, anyone can register to speak in a first-come, first-speak format.
 These talks cover a huge range and are some of the most exciting talks at JSConf.

 But that's only the start.
 JSConf is all about the **community** - connecting with people between talks, hacking in the lounge, communal dining, partying and crawling pubs together.
-For those that extend their stay we'll have community trips on Saturday 27<sup>th</sup> to experience the wonders of Iceland.
+Extend your stay over the weekend and experience the wonders of Iceland.

 It's sure to be a one-of-a-kind gathering, vacation and adventure.